Doron Menashe: Biography

 Doron Menashe was born in Ramat Gan, the middle child of three boys.
 He was raised and educated in Bnei Brak.
 Menashe studied at the Bnei Brak Municipal Public High School, excelling in mathematics.
 After his high school studies, he served in the Israel Defense Forces in a classified intelligence unit.

 He completed his undergraduate, master's (summa cum laude) and doctoral studies (with distinction) in law at Tel Aviv University's Faculty of Law.
 At the same time, he completed a degree summa cum laude in philosophy at the Department of Philosophy of Tel Aviv University.
 Menashe also has formal university training in mathematics.

 Menashe began teaching in the University of Haifa in the year 2000, also lecturing at Tel Aviv University and many colleges across Israel.
 In addition, in 2006, Menashe founded a unique program in the field of adjudication and criminal procedure for the LL.M degree in the Faculty of Law at the University of Haifa.
 He has been the academic coordinator of the program since its inception.
 Over the past few years, he has served as the editor of Israel's first online law journal, He'arat Din and today he is the Editor-in-Chief of Haifa Law Review.
 Menashe is also a member of the International Society for Therapeutic Jurisprudence.

 As a youth, Menashe played football professionally, and since 1980 he has held the Israeli record for ball control with feet (he bounced a soccer ball 22200 on one foot which was considered to be a world best achievement at least back then).

-Menashe is a poet and one of his poems was cited in a verdict in Israeli court, he also operates a YouTube channel.
+Menashe is a poet (published a poetry book by Salonet) and he is also a member of the Society of Hebrew Writers in the State of Israel as well as a member of Acom, he has won the "Achi" prize for 2023, his poems were often used in court rulings, for example a poem he wrote was quoted in full in an exculpatory decision that dealt with a conflict that arose between worshipers in a synagogue, and his poem "This is the burden" was also quoted in full as part of the dramatic decision acquitting the police officer who caused the death of Salomon Teke, he also operates a YouTube channel.

 In his personal life, Menashe is Jewish (religious), living in Ramat Gan, married to Ora Menashe, and the father of five.

 Publications

-Doron Menashe's articles have been published in the most prestigious professional journals in the area of evidence and procedure, including The Berkley Press, Oxford University Commonwealth Law Journal, International Community Law, International Commentary on Evidence, Criminal Law Quarterly, The International Journal of Evidence and Proof, Criminal Justice and Behavior, San Diego, Pennsylvania, North Dakota, Yeshiva University, Buffalo etc. Menashe's articles were also published in Australia, Italy (translated to Italian) and in China (translated to chinese).
+Doron Menashe's articles have been published in the most prestigious professional journals in the area of evidence and procedure, including The Berkley Press, Oxford University Commonwealth Law Journal, International Community Law, International Commentary on Evidence, Criminal Law Quarterly, The International Journal of Evidence and Proof, Criminal Justice and Behavior, San Diego, Pennsylvania, North Dakota, Yeshiva University, Buffalo etc. Menashe's articles were also published in Australia, Italy (translated to Italian) and in China (translated to Chinese).

 Menashe is on the editorial board of one of the most prominent periodicals in the world specializing in evidence, International Commentary on Evidence, and Law Probability & Risk (Oxford).

-Doron Menashe's writing is often cited by the Supreme Court of Israel.